Chitwan, Koshi and Kathmandu

 Astonishingly for a country that's only the size of England and Wales, almost 10% of the world’s bird species have been recorded in Nepal.
 If you have not visited Asia before, our tour offers a very special wildlife experience to start you off!
 While for those who have already travelled to this bird-rich continent, Nepal is sure to reward you with a wide range of new species and wonderful memories.

 Our 2024 trip will be Limosa's tenth tour to Nepal and will be led by Badri Chaudhary who is one of the country’s foremost bird guides.
 It will be accompanied by guide David Walsh, making his fourth visit to Nepal, subject to minimum numbers.

 FLY TO KATHMANDU

-Our birdwatching tour commences with a flight to Nepal.
-We will arrive in the capital, Kathmandu, on the afternoon of day two and transfer directly to our comfortable city hotel where we stay for two nights.
+Our tour commences with a flight to Nepal.
+We will arrive in the capital, Kathmandu, in the morning of day two and transfer directly to our comfortable city hotel where we stay for two nights.

-Kathmandu lies in a wide valley basin at an elevation of 1,400m (c.4,600ft) above sea level and is a bustling mix of the ancient and modern.
+Kathmandu lies in a wide valley basin at an elevation of 1,400m (c.4,600ft) above sea level and is a bustling mix of the ancient and modern and after an opportunity to freshen up and enjoy lunch we will begin our exploration with an afternoon visit to the Gokarna Forest.
 Night at Hotel Tibet International, Kathmandu

 KATHMANDU VALLEY: PHULCHOWKI